torryatco/Basilica/readme.md

 ## 1.4.
 Goals

-- Review GIT and Github set up and branching
-- Review NPM set up and installing
 - Continue working with Flexbox and introduce CSS Grids
 - Understand and set up a CSS toolchain using SASS
 - Review basic DOM manipulation techiques
 - Understand how to create an element and insert it into the DOM
+- Review GIT and Github set up and branching
+- Review NPM set up and installing

 ## 1.5.
 Initialize GIT with .gitignore

-Download a zip file of this repo.
+Download a zip file of this repo and `cd` into the directory.

-Initialize git:
+Initialize a new git repository:

 ```sh
 $ git init